CA-Labs/dss-data-save/README.md

 ##Concept

 DSS Data Save module is designed to consume standard input in JSON format.
 Within the current implementation the module is capable on saving the data to [Blueprints](https://github.com/tinkerpop/blueprints/wiki) capable graph databases.
-This functionality can be easily extended as the interfaces are designed in a generic fashion.<br><br>
+This functionality can be easily extended as the interfaces are designed in a generic fashion.<br>

 As the DSS for the MODAClouds project was designed on top of [ArangoDB](https://www.arangodb.com) database, most of the testing was performed using this default back end.
-The currently supported graph database backends are [ArangoDB](https://www.arangodb.com), [Neo4j](http://neo4j.com) and [Titan](http://s3.thinkaurelius.com/docs/titan/current/) and each of these may require different configuration parameters.<br><br>
+The currently supported graph database backends are [ArangoDB](https://www.arangodb.com), [Neo4j](http://neo4j.com) and [Titan](http://s3.thinkaurelius.com/docs/titan/current/) and each of these may require different configuration parameters.<br>

 JSON input should consist of two main sections: